ValueChainHackers/.github/profile/README.md

 # Value Chain Hackers

-ValueChainHackers is an open lab and a community for people who want to change supply chains.
+Value Chain Hackers is an open lab and a community for people who want to change supply chains.

 We take on real problems with companies, researchers, students, and communities.
 We look at what is broken, map it out, understand how the system works, and build ways to change it.